Simple present: Formation

-The basic form of the present simple is the same as the base form of the verb, unless the subject is third person singular, in which case a form with the addition of -(e)s is used.
+The basic form of the simple present is the same as the base form of the verb, unless the subject is third person singular, in which case a form with the addition of -(e)s is used.
 For details of how to make this inflected form, see English verbs.

 The copula verb be has irregular forms: am (first person singular), is (third person singular), and are (second person singular and all persons plural).
 The modal verbs (can, must, etc.) have only a single form, with no addition of -s for the third person singular.

-The above refers to the indicative mood of the present simple; for the formation and use of the subjunctive mood, see English subjunctive.
-(The defective verb beware has no present simple indicative, although it can be used in the subjunctive.)
+The above refers to the indicative mood of the simple present; for the formation and use of the subjunctive mood, see English subjunctive.
+(The defective verb beware has no simple present indicative, although it can be used in the subjunctive.)

-The conjugation of the present simple is given below, using the verb to write as an example.
+The conjugation of the simple present is given below, using the verb to write as an example.